 - 1847 at the Stamm House – Now a beautifully remodeled gourmet restaurant, the Stamm House, 6625 Century Avenue, was built in 1847 by Milo K. Cody and Horace A. Winston.
 The building was enlarged with limestone by John A Roloff in 1858.
 The Stamm House is the oldest hotel in Dane County.
 During its early history, the hotel and tavern served travelers on what was then the main route from Madison to Minneapolis.
 Under later owners, it was a post office, dance hall and restaurant.
 During the 1920s, the building was dubbed the Stamm House from the German “stammtisch,” or gathering table.
 Another local legend contends that the Stamm House was a speakeasy during Prohibition.
 In 2013, the Stamm House was extensively remodeled and the original stone exterior restored.

-- Club Tavern – Now the biggest bar in Middleton, this building at 1915 Branch Street was erected between 1860 and 1880 as the boarding house and stables for the Stamm House.
-The Club Tavern itself opened its doors in 1921, even remaining open during Prohibition.
+- Recently closed, The Club Tavern, once a bar in Middleton, is located at 1915 Branch Street and was built between 1860 and 1880 as the boarding house and stables for the Stamm House.
+The Club Tavern, itself, opened its doors in 1921, even remaining open during Prohibition.

 - The Regal Find – Now home to a unique gift shop, the Du Frenne Building, 1834 Parmenter Street, was built as a general store.
 When the Dufrenne family built this brick mercantile store in 1898, the family already had a long history in Middleton business.
 Their story began in 1869 at the corner of Hubbard and Parmenter Streets when Frederick F. Dufrenne, Sr., a German-born Civil War veteran, established partnerships first with Samuel Thuringer and subsequently with David Lyle.
 Dry goods and hardware were sold on the first floor of the new DuFrenne building while the second floor provided offices for Charles F. Allen, a physician, and Erwin Schuster, a dentist.
 The Dufrennes eventually moved to Madison.
 Under subsequent owners, the building served many commercial purposes. it was a grocery store, furniture store, hardware store, funeral home, printing shop, bakery and now a gift shop.